MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-deployment-rdp-certs.md

 ---
 title: Deploy certificates to cloud Kerberos trust and key trust users to enable RDP
-description: Learn how to deploy certificates to a cloud Kerberos trust and key trust user to enable remote desktop with supplied credentials ms.prod: windows-client
+description: Learn how to deploy certificates to a cloud Kerberos trust and key trust user to enable remote desktop with supplied credentials. ms.prod: windows-client
 author: paolomatarazzo
 ms.author: paoloma